sutoiku/puffin/docs/Icecap.md

 - Powered by serverless functions, [Redis](https://redis.io/), and [DuckDB](https://duckdb.org/) (no Spark)

 ## Redis
-- Used as table catalog and transactional orchestrator
+- Used as table catalog and transactional orchestrator allowing multiple DuckDB engines to read | write the same tables
 - Accelerated with [Dragonfly](https://dragonflydb.io/) or [KeyDB](https://docs.keydb.dev/) (optional)